Login Security for Community Websites: Forums, Groups, and Networks

 - Catch compromised accounts early

 Even with CAPTCHA and email verification in place, manual or automated reviews of new registrations provide an additional layer of protection.
-This is particularly helpful for forums and social networks with open signups.

 Practice 3: Patch WordPress and Plugins on Time